ssfernandes/tenClustS/README.md

 CONTACT
 -------
-    To report any bug or suggestion, contact me at sdsf@inesctec.pt.
+    To report any bug, comment or suggestion, contact me at sdsf@inesctec.pt.